datacommonsorg/data/docs/representing_statistics.md

 #### Representing `StatisticalPopulation`s

-A `StatisticalPopulation` is a set of instances of a certain given type that satisfy some set of constraints.
+A `StatisticalPopulation` is a set of instances of a certain type that satisfy some set of constraints.
 The property `populationType` is used to specify the type.
 Any property that can be used on instances of that type can appear on the `StatisticalPopulation`.
 An instance of `StatisticalPopulation` whose